Home Page

 DOCTOR OF PHILOSOPHY - HISTORY

-• Students must complete sixty (60) graduate-level credits beyond the baccalaureate degree for the doctorate.
+• Complete sixty (60) graduate-level credits beyond the baccalaureate degree.

 • Language Requirement - Students must demonstrate competence in additional languages.